What is Content Disarm and Reconstruction (CDR)? Everything You Need to Know

 To ensure a successful exploit, malware writers often carefully design and build multiple suspicious objects and embed them in a malicious complex file.
 For example, a Microsoft® Word file may contain an ActiveX® or OLE object to execute an attack, plus shellcode that is triggered by a malicious image or macro.
 (Shellcode is a small piece of code used as the payload in the exploitation of a software vulnerability).

 As these attacks become more aggressive, novel approaches to security are needed to successfully protect enterprises.
-CDR technology protects organizational networks from cyber threats that originate from multiple channels, including files from many sources, including email, web browsers, file servers and FTP, the cloud and computer endpoint devices.
+CDR technology protects organizational networks from cyber threats that originate from multiple channels, including files from many sources, such as email, web browsers, file servers and FTP, the cloud, and computer endpoint devices.

 CDR – as most technologies – has advanced over time, improving its capabilities and enhancing any drawbacks.